Bay of Fundy Tides: The Highest Tides in the World!

 Why are the Bay of Fundy Tides the Highest?

 The average tidal range of all oceans around the globe is 1 meter (3ft), so how can the tidal difference in the Bay of Fundy reach up to 16 meters?
-This tidal phenomena exists because the bay has a few distinct features: a substantial amount of water and a unique shape and size that causes resonance.
+This tidal phenomenon exists because the bay has a few distinct features: a substantial amount of water and a unique shape and size that causes resonance.

 A liquid in a basin has a characteristic period of “oscillation” and, once set in motion, the liquid will rhythmically slosh back and forth in this time period.
 The surface rises first at one end, then at the other, while the level in the middle remains nearly constant.
 The speed at which it oscillates depends on the length and depth of the basin.